Are You A Proactive Leader?

 Invest this time in improving your processes and procedures so that when life becomes more normal, you will be ready to roll and with more clearly defined and efficient processes and procedures.

 Marketing should not take a back seat.
 Communication now is more important than ever -clear communication with your team, with your resources, and definitely with your clients and prospective clients.
 Engage some of your industry partners and other local partners including your clients and use your collective creativity and brainstorm how you can help your community during these times.
 This approach isn’t about seeking business, but about serving those who may need help in your community.
-Not only will your clients remember your giving spriit, but those community partners will remember your leadership in organizing a way to help your community.
+Not only will your clients remember your giving spirit, but those community partners will remember your leadership in organizing a way to help your community.

 Finally, review your 2020 strategic plan, make necessary modifications, include building a reserve fund for the future, and remember to be flexible in these unusual times.